heldridge/skip/docs/tutorial/layouts.md

 # Layouts

-Any source file can be rendered as content inside of another template.
+Any source file can be rendered as content inside of a template.

 Make a new subfolder in the `skip-example` directory called `templates`: